Kanangnut/Stock-Predict-With-LSTM-Next-90Days/README.md

 Stock traders mainly use OHLC (Open, High, Low, Close) for prediction.<br>

 <b>Processing</b><br>

-Start to transform training and test data in the from of previous day’s that used to predict the next day’s data, following function with step_size = 1.
+Start to transform training and test data in the from of previous day’s that used to predict the next day’s data, following function with step_size = 1. <br>
 And to reshape the data to input for the LSTM model.
-In this case 2 stacked LSTM layers. to run in a mean squared error (MSE) and training by Adam algorithm.
+In this case 2 stacked LSTM layers. to run in a mean squared error (MSE) and training by Adam algorithm. <br>

 MSE = 1/n * Σ(actual value - predicted value)²
 Where:  n is the total number of observations